urllib3/urllib3/docs/user-guide.rst

 Certificate verification in Python 2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Python 2's :mod:`ssl` module lacks :ref:`SNI support <sni_warning>` and can lag
+Older versions of Python 2 are built with an :mod:`ssl` module that lacks
-behind security updates.
+:ref:`SNI support <sni_warning>` and can lag behind security updates.
 For these reasons it's recommended to use
 `pyOpenSSL <https://pyopenssl.readthedocs.io/en/latest/>`_.

 If you install urllib3 with the ``secure`` extra, all required packages for